jeffijoe/libx/README.md

 ### `collection.items`

-A MoBX observable array of items.
+A MobX observable array of items.

 ### `collection.length`